 3. BE HONEST

 If someone asks you if you are able to administer medication and you are not comfortable doing so, be honest.
-It may cost you this reservation but it will ultimately gain you respect from the cat parent and will keep the cat safe.
+It may cost you this reservation but it will ultimately gain you respect from the cat parent and will help keep the cat safe.
 The owner may even show you how to do so if you are honest and willing.

 Photo via Envato